-Spring and fall experience rainfall and cooler weather, while the summer months are pleasant and warm with temperatures ranging around 23 C.
+Spring and fall experience rainfall and cooler weather, while the summer months are pleasant and warm with temperatures ranging around 73-77 degrees F.

 The summer months (May to July) are the best time to visit Paris as the weather is pleasantly warm and days are longer, so you can make the best of the cool evenings to see the sights of the city and enjoy its vibrant nightlife.